yxt7979/Streaming_media_technology/README.md

 ### The first part (2021.01.02 - 2021.01.07)

-- Learn about the basic knowledge
+- Learn about the basic knowledge.
 - the concept of the basic terms

 ### The second part (2021.01.07 - 2021.01.10)